 My work focusses on understanding and improving the photosynthesis of crop plants.
 As the key driver of crop yield, boosting photosynthesis is viewed as the key target for a second green revolution.
 It is however critical that we do so whilst also improving the plant’s use of resources, specifically water and nitrogen.
 This is particularly important in Australia where these resources are often limited.
-In the context of climate change, I am also interested in the resilience of Australian farming systems and improving the stress tolerance of crop species.
+In the context of climate change, I am also interested in enhancing the resilience of Australian farming systems and improving the stress tolerance of crop species.
 Currently, I work with wheat and chickpea, two of the major economically important crops grown in eastern Australia.

 Below you will find more detailed information about the projects I am currently working on (and those that I have worked on in the past).
 If you would like more information about any of my work please get in touch.